FAQ

 What is the difference between a Bilan Carbone® and a carbon assessment? between carbon footprint and climate shadow?

-Theclimate shadow is a completely different concept.
+TheClimate shadow is a completely different notion.

 The resources on communication aim to clarify these denominations.